Kashinath-vh/Battery-Sizing-Siting-Congestion/README.md

 # Battery-Sizing-Siting-Congestion

+If you are using this code or the algorithm, please cite our paper. https://ieeexplore.ieee.org/abstract/document/8927649

 Code repo for our paper: "Optimal siting and sizing of batteries in radial autonomous microgrids considering congestion"

 Published in:  IECON 2019 - 45th Annual Conference of the IEEE Industrial Electronics Society